 - Add the diced onion and chopped greens and cook until they are soft and have reduced by half.

 - Bring to a boil over high heat, then reduce to a simmer over low heat.
-Cover and cook for at least 1-2 hours or until the greens have softened completely and the liquid has mostly evaporated.
+Cover and cook for at least 1-2 hours or until the greens have softened completely and the liquid has reduced by about half.

 - Remove the ham hocks (or smoked ham necks) from the pot and remove as much meat from the bones as possible.
 Return the meat back to the pot and stir it into the greens.